lawun330/Basic-Bash-Scripts-Learning/README.md

 # Basic bash scripts
 The files are basic bash scripts that are useful in Linux OS.
 These scripts can change file names, move files, or create log files in a Linux environment.
+The repository is meant to study basic bash commands.